20 Ancient Greek Flower Myths

 His punishment was to be ripped limb from limb by wild beasts.

-Where his body parts fell, an extraordinary fleshy plant took root; the flowers portrayed Orchis’ beauty, while the two bulbous root tubers symbolized the sin which brought about his misfortune.
+Where his body parts fell an extraordinary fleshy plant took root; the flowers portrayed Orchis’ beauty, while the two bulbous root tubers symbolized the sin which brought about his misfortune.

 Theophrastus, the most famed botanist of ancient Greece (4-3 century B.C.), pupil of Aristotle and Plato immortalized Orchis in his Historia Plantarum, by attributing his name to the flower species.

-He accredited the name to the rounded two tubers, which looked similar to human testes, which gave to the accepted belief that orchids were an aphrodisiac, and caused Greek women to use the Orchid roots in order to determine the sex of their babies; If the father ate large, new tubers, the child would be male; if the mother ate small tubers, the child would be female.
+Greek women used the Orchid roots in order to determine the gender of their babies; if the father ate large, new tubers, the child would be male; if the mother ate small tubers, the child would be female.

 15. Peony